 ComScore

 You’ve always loved the color red, but decorating with it can be intimidating.
 Will it be too jarring?
 Will it veer into Valentine’s Day cheesiness?
-Will you feel like you’ve moved into a Wendy’s?!
-Nothing against the home of the Baconator; you just don’t want it to be your full-time residence.
-And guess what?
-It doesn’t have to be any of those things.
+Will you feel like you’ve moved into a Wendy’s?
+(There are worse things, if we do say so ourselves...)
+No, it doesn’t have to be any of those things, friend.
 When done correctly, incorporating red into your decor can make it feel more worldly and rich, not to mention create an invigorating vibe.
-It’s all about understanding which colors go with red (and which don’t work so well) to enhance your home’s best features without the bold shade overwhelming your space.
+It’s all about understanding which colors go with red (and which colors don’t go with red) so you can enhance your home’s best features without the bold shade overwhelming your space.

-We spoke with Sue Wadden, the director of color marketing at Sherwin-Williams, about general color matching rules to abide by.
-In short, she says that “there are different ways to match color.
-For example, when pairing two colors, match warm undertones with warm undertones,” but explains that it’s helpful to have a basic understanding of color theory.
+In short, Wadden says that “there are different ways to match colors.
+For example, when pairing two colors, match warm undertones with warm undertones,” but adds that it’s helpful to have a basic understanding of color theory.

 Most of us are familiar with the triadic color scheme, which makes use of the three primary colors—red, yellow and blue—spaced an equal distance apart on the color wheel.
 But Wadden recommends exploring the other types of color theory, such as monochromatic, analogous and complementary.